tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-4.md

       attributes in the new space can be huge.
 This problem occurs not only during classification but also during training, because the optimization algorithms have to calculate the same dot products very frequently.
 * Fortunately, it turns out that it is possible to calculate the dot product before the nonlinear mapping is performed, on the original attribute set.
-A high- dimensional version of the preceding equation is simply
+A highdimensional version of the preceding equation is simply
     * <img src="./img/4/10.png" alt="alt text" width="500" height="300"></br>

 * The function ðxUyÞn, which computes the dot product of two vectors x and y and raises the result to the power n, is